 Think carefully before accepting a settlement agreement.
 Consider the following:

 - Read the policy and understand what you are entitled to.

-- Get your own experts to give you advice about what works are required and how work should be performed.
+- Get advice from your own experts – experts can give you advice about what works are required and how work should be performed.
 Your insurer may present you with a “scope of works” outlining what repairs or rebuilding they will do for you, or what they are paying you for.
-You should consider having your own builder or engineer review this for you to make sure it is appropriate and comprehensive
+You should consider having your own builder or engineer review this for you to make sure it is appropriate and comprehensive.

 - Be very clear about what you are settling – is it the whole claim including all additional benefits, or just a component of the claim?